-Spring flowers may be lovely, but to auto enthusiasts they pale in comparison with the gleaming classic cars unveiled by owners in the spring weather.
+Spring flowers may be lovely, but to auto enthusiasts they pale in comparison with the gleaming classic cars unveiled by owners in warmer weather.

-Walking around downtown Philadelphia recently, I spotted everything from a custom dune buggy to a classic Rolls Royce.
+Walking around downtown Philadelphia one spring season, I spotted everything from a custom dune buggy to a classic Rolls Royce.
 As I saw their brightly polished exteriors sparkle in the sunshine, it was easy to understand how even the most cost-conscious among us are tempted to buy a classic car.

 2. Datsun 240Z